Alan Koch (soccer)

-Alan Koch (born 30 April 1975) is a South African soccer coach who is the technical director for Olé Football Academy.
+Alan Koch (born 30 April 1975) is a South African soccer coach who is the head coach of Western Suburbs FC and technical director for Olé Football Academy.
 Koch is a former South African youth national team player, professional player and coach.
 He is a graduate of Simon Fraser University where he earned his bachelor's degree.
 He earned his master's degree from Midwestern State University in 2005.
 He was previously the head coach of FC Cincinnati in Major League Soccer.

 Early life

 Koch attended Westville Boys' High School in his native South Africa.
 He was there selected as the captain of the South African Schoolboys team in 1992.
 He played for Reservoir Hills United in 1993 and was coached by Professor Ngubane in the OK League which is now known as the Mvela League.
 He left South Africa in 1995 to sign with KTSV Preussen Krefeld of the German Oberliga.
 He was also briefly with Wattenscheid 09 and Bayer Uerdingen of the 2.Bundesliga.
 He signed for Limerick of the League of Ireland in 2000.
 In 2001, on advice from medical experts, Koch retired from football due to a heart condition.